-When it comes to the statute of limitations on debt - the time period that a debt is legally enforceable - debts can be categorized in one of four ways.
-Was the debt created by oral contract, written contract, promissory note, and open-ended accounts.
+The statute of limitations on debt—the time period that a debt is legally enforceable—can be categorized in one of four ways.
+Was the debt created by oral contract, written contract, promissory note, or is it an open-ended account?

-An open-ended account is an account that has a varying, revolving balance.
-It's an account that you can borrow from over and over as long as you repay the balance.
-Open-ended accounts have a pre-approved limit that you're allowed to have outstanding at any given time.
-Often, transactions that exceed this are not processed.
-A credit card and a line of credit card both examples of open-ended accounts.
+An open-ended account is one that has a varying revolving balance.
+You can borrow from it over and over as long as you continue to repay the balance.
+Open-ended accounts have pre-approved limits that allow you to have outstanding balance at any given time.
+Transactions that would exceed this limit are typically declined and not processed.
+A credit card and a line of credit are both examples of open-ended accounts.

-Open-ended accounts give you more flexibility on the amount you borrow at once.
-You can use a little or a lot of the available credit depending on what you need.
+These accounts give you more flexibility on the amount you borrow at one time.
+You can use a little or a lot of the credit that's available to you, depending on what you need.
 You also have flexibility in how you repay what you've borrowed.
-The creditor will set a low minimum payment that you must make by the due date.
-You can choose to pay the minimum amount or you can pay an amount higher than that.
+The creditor will set a low minimum payment that you must make by the due date, but you always have the option to pay more than that.